adamdimopoulos/CMMCBlueprint/README.md

 # Azure Blueprint for CMMC Level 3 (Preview)
 This repository contains a sample Azure Blueprint for CMMC Level 3.
 When this Blueprint is assigned to a subscription or management group, the associated CMMC Level 3 artifacts will also be assigned.

->_The Azure Blueprint for CMMC Level 3 is based upon available information to date and is provided as a sample resource only.
+>DISCLAIMER: _The Azure Blueprint for CMMC Level 3 is based upon available information to date and is provided as a sample resource only.
 Microsoft is not a CMMC accrediting body and thus cannot guarantee any outcome under the formal CMMC review process._

 ## Prerequisites
 1. You must first deploy the related [Policy Initative](https://github.com/adamdimopoulos/PolicyInitiatives) into your target subscription before applying this sample Blueprint.
 Do not proceed until this step is completed.